Prasanna-sr/Audit-Logger/README.md

 AuditLogger automatically captures time taken for all middlewares and routes.

 - req.timer.value - gives time taken for all middleware and routes.
-- req.timer.start() and req.timer.stop() - could be used any time during the request to log private functions.
+- req.timer.start(name) and req.timer.stop(name) - could be used any time during the request to log private functions.
 - req.timer.value contains special '$finalTimer' key which contains total time taken for the request.